 In the beginning I believed that if you paid employees well, they would appreciate what you were doing for them and drive harder to help make the business a success.
 I was wrong!
 In all but a few circumstances, I paid-out more, but got less performance and whining employees who didn’t appreciate what I had done.

-As I work with dealers today, I take the lessons that I learned and help apply them in their dealerships to drive the performance that they need to reach the success and profitability they are striving for.
+As I work with dealers today, I take the lessons that I learned and try to help apply them in their dealerships to drive the performance they need to reach the success and profitability they are striving for.

 Let's use the service department to look at four compensation programs that exist in dealerships today, and evaluate how each will impact the overall success of the dealers that utilize them.